EricHughesABC/simpleNMR/README.md

    ![mnova_options_newtab](readMePngs/mnova_options_newtab.png)

-3. Find the simpleNMR.qs script the all commands list and then click on add to transfer it to the Customize Ribbon list
+3. Find the simpleNMR.qs script in the `All Commands` list and then click on `Add` to transfer it to the `Customize the Ribbon` list

    ![mnova_options_add](readMePngs/mnova_options_add.png)